Opportunities For Adults to Grow their Spirit…

 Join a large group of talented people who adorn our buildings with flowers and other seasonal decor.
 They try to tie in the church seasons with beautifully scuplted floral and natural arrangements and “pulpit gardens.”
 If you have a talent with flowers, or would like to be part of the excitement, or would just like to donate to the Flower Fund, please call Jane Winde at 778-9404.

 Meet folks and get to know the workings of the church office.
-Joining the Office Comittee is a great way to meet people one-on-one while performing small volunteer tasks for the office.
-We meet each Friday at 9am to fold the Sunday bulletins.
-Call the office at 772-4216.
+Joining the Office Committee is a great way to meet people one-on-one while performing small volunteer tasks for the office, or covering a vacation day.
+Call the office at 772-4216 to offer your services.
 Come join us!